Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Analyzing Model Parameters

 \subsection{Visualizing Multi-Dimensional Distributions}

 In the sections that follow, we present posterior distributions as cumulative marginal distributions.
 That is, for every parameter, we plot the cumulative density function (CDF)---the probability that the parameter should be set less than or equal to a given value---averaging over values of all other parameters.
 Plotting cumulative density functions allows us to visualize an entire continuous distribution without having to estimate density from discrete samples, thus sparing us manual decisions such as the width of bins for a histogram.
 Plotting marginal distributions allows us to examine intuitive two-dimensional plots about multi-dimensional distributions.
-Interaction effects between parameters are thus obscured; luckily, in separate tests we have found that for our data these were not a major factor.
+Interaction effects between parameters are thus obscured; luckily, in further, unpublished experiments we found little in the way of interaction effects between parameters.